refi64/chromium-tar/tools/gn/docs/reference.md

 ```
   Public configs are applied to all targets that depend directly on this one.
-  These dependant targets can further push this target's public configs
+  These dependent targets can further push this target's public configs
   higher in the dependency tree by depending on it via public_deps (see "gn
   help public_deps").